Point808/FreePBX-AvantFAX/README.md

-FreePBX HelloWorld
+FreePBX-AvantFAX
 ==================

-This is boilerplate code for creating a FreePBX module.
-It is an example of working code, and is installable on a FreePBX system.
+Forked from FreepBX/helloworld as a base/jumping-off point.
+This is built to allow a link to AvantFAX as part of the IncredibleFAX/IncrediblePBX setup on Ubuntu14.

 See the file README for license info and additional information.